 There are other activity trackers, of course, so be sure to read the best activity trackers currently available to buy too.

-This feature has been updated to include the new Fitbit trackers: the Flex 2 and Charge 2, announced in August 2016.
-The Fitbit Charge HR, has been replaced by the Charge 2.
+This feature has been updated to include the new Fitbit trackers: the Flex 2 and Charge 2, announced in August 2016, and now both on sale.
+The Fitbit Charge HR has been replaced by the Charge 2.
 The Flex 2 replaces both the Flex and the non-HR Charge tracker, so we've removed all of those models from this round-up.

 Bookmark now: Black Friday deals 2016